idelchi/envprof/README.md

     DEBUG: false
 ```

-The `env` key alternatively accepts a sequence of key-value pairs, like this:
+The `env` key alternatively accepts a sequence of key-value pairs:

 ```yaml
 dev: